Alin Minteuan

-Alin Ilie Minteuan (born 12 November 1976) is a Romanian football coach and former player, currently he is an assistant coach at CFR Cluj.
+Alin Ilie Minteuan (born 12 November 1976) is a Romanian football coach and former player.

 Career

 Minteuan's first team was CFR Cluj, where he went on to play for Universitatea Cluj, Rapid Bucharest, and Gloria Bistrita, also having two spells in the Israel Premier League at Hapoel Haifa and Hapoel Be'er Sheva.
 In 2005 he played 5 games, scoring one goal for CFR Cluj in the 2005 Intertoto Cup campaign in which the club reached the final.
 He played as a central defensive midfielder.

 Coaching career

 Minteuan worked for a while as an assistant coach at CFR Cluj, working with coaches Dušan Uhrin Jr., Vasile Miriuță, Sorin Cârțu, Toni Conceição, Jorge Costa, Andrea Mandorlini and Dan Petrescu, also having some spells as head coach of the team.